IEP for Dysgraphia

 So, as you progress, remember that.
 You don’t want to be offering accommodations when you think the child can learn the skills.
 At the same time, some kids will max out and need accommodations to be successful.
 It’s not black and white.
 Always engage your child in the process and teach them to self-advocate.

-Cheri has a book coming out soon.
-It will be at Barnes & Noble and other places books are sold.
+Cheri Dotterer, MS OTR/L specializes in Dysgraphia.
+Cheri has a book.
+Find it at Barnes & Noble and other places books are sold.
 I will let you know as soon as it’s on Amazon.
 I can’t thank her enough for sharing this information with us.